-Several Hastings people report that an airship, or something of the kind, has been sailing around in the air west of this city.
+Several Hastings people report that an airship, or something of the kind, has been sailing around in the air West of this city.

-It was first noticed sometime last fall when it was seen floating in the air about 500' above the ground, and after standing still for about 30 minutes, it began to to circle about and took a northerly direction for about two miles, after which it returned to its starting place and sank into oblivion.
+It was first noticed sometime last fall when it was seen floating in the air about 500' above the ground, and after standing still for about 30 minutes, it began to to circle about and took a northerly direction for about 2 miles, after which it returned to its starting place and sank into oblivion.

-Since that time it has not been seen until last Sunday evening, when it was observed standing nearly still, a few miles west of Hastings and seemingly about 800' in the air.
+Since that time it has not been seen until last Sunday evening, when it was observed standing nearly still, a few miles West of Hastings and seemingly about 800' in the air.

 At first sight it had the appearance of an immense star, but after closer observation the powerful light shows by its color to be artificial.